 Vivecraft can be used to join and play on any java Minecraft server of the same version.
 However, if the server has not been modified to specifically support VR, some limitations exist.
 See next section.

 Some servers may have anti-cheat software that blocks Vivecraft entirely (like Hypixel) or kicks Vivecraft players due to unnatural movement.

 Vivecraft has a VR and a NonVR client.
 A Vivecraft client and a modified server are both required for VR animation support.

-Vivecraft players can join any Minecraft server running the same base version.
-You can play with others whether or not they use Vivecraft.
-If you are looking for a server to play on check out the Server Listings page.
+If you are looking for a VR-ready server to play on check out the Server Listings page.

 - Teleporting may not be allowed.
-Vivecraft will notify you if you turn on Teleport mode and the server has not indicated it is running a Vivecraft Server Plugin.
+Vivecraft will notify you if you turn on Teleport mode and the server has not indicated it is supported.
 Attempting to teleport in this case will result in ‘rubberbanding’ back to your original location.

 - The direction your player model looks will vary depending on activity and does not follow the HMD direction.

-- Endermen aggro will use the pointing direction and not the look direction
+- Endermen aggro will use the crosshair and not the look direction.

 - Creeper aggro will be normal, instead of at the reduced distance that allows roomscale fighting.